CDOrtona/Rod_Inspection_Machine_Vision/README.md

 ## About the Project

-The developed software system aimed at visual inspection of motorcycle connecting rods.
+The developed software system is aimed at visual inspection of motorcycle connecting rods.
 The system is able to analyse the dimensions of two different types of connecting rods to allow a vision-guided robot to pick and sort rods based on their type and dimensions.
 The two rod types are characterized by a different number of holes: Type A rods have